Skip to main content

 Stopping containers

-you created at the very beginning.
+You can stop the Docker containers at any time without problem.
+If you stop your containers that means those containers stop providing service.
+The data directory of the Validator and the proxy are Docker volumes mounted in the containers from the celo-*-dir you created at the very beginning.
 So if you don't remove that folder, you can stop or restart the containers without losing any data.

-when stopping the containers.
+It is recommended to use the Docker stop timeout parameter -t when stopping the containers.
 This allows time, in this case 60 seconds, for the Celo nodes to flush recent chain data it keeps in memory into the data directories.
 Omitting this may cause your blockchain data to corrupt, requiring the node to start syncing from scratch.

-You can stop the celo-validator
+You can stop the celo-validator and celo-proxy containers running:

 docker stop celo-validator celo-proxy -t 60